jina-ai/finetuner/README.md

 Fine-tuning is an effective way to improve the performance on neural search tasks.
 However, it is non-trivial for many deep learning engineers.

 Finetuner makes fine-tuning easier, faster and performant by streamlining the workflow and handling all complexity and infrastructure on the cloud.
-With Finetuner, one can easily uplift pre-trained models to more performant and production ready.
+With Finetuner, one can easily uplift pre-trained models to be more performant and production ready.

 📈 **Performance promise**: uplift pretrained model and deliver SOTA performance on domain-specific neural search applications.